Why Work at the University Libraries?

 Every year, library staff participate in campus initiatives to better our community, including UA Cares, Wildcat Welcome, Walk Across Arizona, and the Arizona Assurance Mentor Program.
 We are proud of our colleagues who volunteer their time and efforts to make our community a better place to live, work, and study.

-The University of Arizona offers an exceptional array of benefits and work/life support services, including tuition reduction and partner benefits.
+The University of Arizona offers an exceptional array of benefits and work/life support services, including tuition reduction, partner benefits, paid parental leave, and sick and emergency child care.
 Prospective employees are encouraged to review available benefits at UA Human Resources.

-The University of Arizona is a premier research university known internationally for its committment to education, research, and community impact.
+The University of Arizona is a premier research university known internationally for its commitment to education, research, and community impact.
 As a public, land-grant institution, the UA provides an accessible and inviting environment for discovery and learning.
-Explore the resources below to find out more about what it is like to work at this great insitution.
+Explore the resources below to find out more about what it is like to work at this great institution.